I Want You to Want Me: Version differences

 The live version has a faster tempo than the album version, which contributed to its success.
 However, the album version features an echo at the verse "Didn't I, didn't I, didn't I see you cryin' (cryin)".
 This echo does not appear in the live version.
 The crowd, however, emulates the echo by chanting "cryin'".
 The studio version features guitar by Jay Graydon.
 The live version consists of two guitar solos, while the studio version has a piano fill as a second instrumental.

 In early 1977, Cheap Trick recorded a version played in the style they played in concerts.
 It was played with dramatic vocals, high tempo and two guitar solos.
-It was later released in 1998 and is almost identical to the "alternate" version, with a slightly different song structure, that was released two years earlier in 1996, from "Sex, America, Cheap Trick".
+It was later released in 1998 and is almost identical to the "alternate" version, with a slightly different song structure, that was released two years earlier in 1996, from the box set Sex, America, Cheap Trick.

 In 1997, the band recorded another version as part of a complete remake of In Color with producer Steve Albini.
 This version generally follows the live arrangement as heard on At Budokan.

-33 years after the Budokan version became Cheap Trick's first top ten hit, the band recorded a festive version of the song with the same arrangement, but with slightly modified lyrics, called "I Want You for Christmas", included on A Very Special Christmas: 25 Years Bringing Joy to the World, in 2012.
+Thirty-three years after the Budokan version became Cheap Trick's first top ten hit, the band recorded a festive version of the song with the same arrangement, but with slightly modified lyrics, called "I Want You for Christmas", included on A Very Special Christmas: 25 Years Bringing Joy to the World, in 2012.

 Critical reception

-Cash Box said that it's "a slick piece of pop-rock written by its goofy guitarist, Rick Nielsen" and "though the lyrics are terribly original [sic], it's a pleasant tune, impeccably produced by Tom Weman."
+The Guardian critic Paul Lester ranked "I Want You to Want Me" as one of the 10 best power pop songs, calling it Cheap Trick's "pop zenith" and praising its "candy flavours and sherbet zip".